 Heel fissures, also known as cracked heels can be a simple cosmetic problem and a nuisance, they can also lead to serious medical problems.
 Cracked heels occur when the skin on the bottom, outer edge of the heel becomes hard, dry, flaky, sometimes causing deep fissures that can be painful or bleed.

 Heel fissures can affect anyone, but risk factors include:

 - Living in a dry climate

 - Consistently walking barefoot or wearing sandals or open-backed shoes

 - Inactive sweat glands

-Like many foot conditions, heel fissures can become more dangerous if they go untreated and become deep or infected.
+Like many foot conditions, cracked heels can become more dangerous if they go untreated and become deep or infected.
 This is especially dangerous for people with diabetes or compromised immune systems.

 Treatment and Prevention